-Used as prescribed or directed, medicines improve our lives.
+Used as prescribed or directed, medicine improves our lives.
 When misused and abused, the consequences can be devastating, particularly among teens.

-Our society has become familiar — and comfortable — with the common use of prescription (Rx) and over-the-counter (OTC) cough medicines.
-As new medicines for alleviating symptoms come to market, they are heavily promoted with their images advertised in newspapers, magazines, on television and the internet, raising our understanding of the conditions they treat.
-As a result, teens have grown up associating medicine with solving problems — and have a heightened awareness of Rx and OTC medicines.
+As a nation, we’ve become familiar — and comfortable — with the common use of prescription (Rx) and over-the-counter (OTC) medicines.
+As new medicines for alleviating symptoms come to market, they are heavily marketed and advertised, raising our awareness of the conditions they treat.
+As a result, many have grown up associating medicine with solving problems — and have a heightened awareness of their use.

-Teens don’t see this behavior as risky.
-They see their parents taking medicine – and they believe that since medicine is created and tested in a scientific environment it is therefore safer to use than street drugs.
+Teens and other young adults don’t necessarily see this behavior as risky.
+Many believe that since medicine is created and tested in a scientific environment it is therefore safer to use than illicit drugs.

-But there are real dangers to medicine abuse.
-Teens who abuse prescription medicines can experience dramatic increases in blood pressure and heart rate, organ damage, difficulty breathing, seizures, addiction and even death.
-And the abuse of prescription opiate pain medicine (like OxyContin, Percocet, fentanyl and others) is uniquely linked to increases in the use of heroin, which is also an opiate.
+There are real dangers to medicine abuse, just as there are with illicit drugs.
+Young adults who abuse prescription medicine can experience dramatic increases in blood pressure and heart rate, organ damage, difficulty breathing, seizures, addiction and even death.

-We know that kids who learn about the dangers of drugs and alcohol early and often are much less likely to develop addiction than those who do not receive these critical messages at home.
+We know that young people who learn about the dangers of drugs and alcohol early and often are much less likely to develop addiction than those who do not receive these critical messages at home.
 Unfortunately, our research shows that parents are not communicating the risks of prescription medicine abuse to their children as often as they talk about other drugs.
-This is partly because some parents are unaware of the behavior (which wasn’t as prevalent when they were teenagers), and partly because those who are aware of teen medicine abuse tend to underestimate the risks, just as teens do.
+This is partly because some parents are unaware of the behavior (which wasn’t as prevalent when they were teenagers), and partly because those who are aware of medicine abuse tend to underestimate the risks — just as teens and young people themselves do.

-Together, parents and other caretakers, health care providers, community leaders and educators can all make a difference and end medicine abuse.
+Together, parents and other caregivers, healthcare providers, community leaders and educators can all make a difference and end medicine abuse.